 I created the Kindergarten and First Grade Writing Activities with two versions of writing lines … wide lines for kindergarten and narrow for first grade.
 However, I know from watching Gunner write, he has very good penmanship and well developed fine motor skills.
 He can easily write on the narrow lined paper, so I chose to use that with him even though he’s in kindergarten.

-After deciding which size lines needed, the next thing we did was go over the words in the box.
+After deciding which size lines were needed, the next thing we did was go over the words in the word bank on the page.
 These are words that might possibly be used in writing a story about the picture.
 I read the words to him and if needed, we discussed what the word meant.
 Then we read the words together.
 Then he read the words to me.
 The reading level of these words is beyond kindergarten or first grade level, so the student only needs to know them well enough to remember them in case they want to use them in their writing.
 Asking for help in reading them is encouraged or you might put reading aids up in your classroom.
 For example, write the words on your board and draw simple pictures beside them if possible as reminders. *Gunner did very well remembering the words with very little assistance.

 Then you talk about the picture together.
 What’s going on in the picture?
 What could be added?
 You keep asking questions until the student has enough information to be able to draw some additional items completing the picture.
 It might be just something as simple as adding in some background, but it gives the student more ownership of the drawing.
 And the more they’re invested in the drawing, the more they’ll be willing to write about it.

 Now is the time for modeling … where you’re going to starting building or scaffolding those writing skills.
-You can have your students flip their papers over so they’re not tempted to write on them or put their pencils away, because during this time they will not be writing on their paper.
+You can have your students flip their papers over so they’re not tempted to write on them or put their pencils away because during this time they will not be writing on their paper.
 You will be writing on the board (modeling).

-Ahead of time you will need to plan a 1-4 sentence “story” about the picture to have in mind as a back up plan.
+Ahead of time, you will need to plan a 1-4 sentence “story” about the picture to have in mind as a backup plan.
 One sentence for beginning writers and four or more sentences for more advanced writers.
 You’ll need to decide where your student(s) need to begin.
 Some students may need only one sentence where others might need four.
 This would be a great time to break your students up into groups or centers, but it’s not necessary.
 Just remember to encourage your students where they are and if they’re putting forth their best efforts.
 One sentence can be awesome!

-When modeling you will ask students for input, but you will need a back up “story” to keep on track in case things go awry.
+When modeling you will ask students for input, but you will need a backup “story” to keep on track in case things go awry.
 Don’t feel like you have to use the suggestions of students.
 Listen and then use your best judgement.
 Keep it simple.
 Students tend to get complicated quickly.

-How to Model
+How to Model Writing for Students

 Discuss: What’s our story going to be about?
 We need to write about the picture.
 What’s the first sentence going to be?

 Begin by asking a student for the first sentence.
 Write that sentence on the board asking for input from students to spell words including when to use capital letters, spacing and punctuation.
-Continue with next sentence, etc. etc. If you don’t have some prior idea of how this should look ahead of time, this can turn into a hot mess.
-The students’ story does not have to reflect yours at all, but you do need a back up story in case things do get crazy.
+Continue with the next sentence, etc. etc. If you don’t have some prior idea of how this should look ahead of time, this can turn into a hot mess.
+The students’ story does not have to reflect yours at all, but you do need a backup story in case things do get crazy.
 Sometimes they just need a little guidance and sometimes they need more.

 After you’ve finished the story on the board, point to the words and read the story to them.
 Then point to the words and read the story with the students.
-Last, point to the words and have them read it to you.
+Last, point to the words and have them read them to you.
 Pointing to the words just keeps them all together while choral reading.

 Now, before you erase the story forever and ever, ask them if they’ve got it or if they have questions.
 Now’s the time.
 They’re going to be asked to write on their own, but not write this story.
 They’re going to write their own story.
 They’re going to use what they learned from this story to write their story.
 No questions … erase the board!

-Once students begin to finish writing, the next part of the lesson begins.
-You sit with each student and read their writing to them discussing corrections that need to be made like capital letters, spacing, spelling, etc. Don’t negate the student’s work by hacking it up … be gentle.
-These are young learners.
-Teach them about using editing marks for capital letters and punctuation and write the correct spelling underneath their words.
 Lastly, have them read their story back to you and if you choose, they can then rewrite it correctly on another sheet of paper as a final copy.
-Or, you can have them put the final copy on the page with the picture.
+Or, you can have them put the final copy on the page with the picture that they illustrated.
 How you proceed with this depends on where your students are in the writing process and how much stamina they have?
-Too much writing, editing and rewriting will shut some students down, but will be just right for others.
+Too much writing, editing and rewriting will shut some students down but will be just right for others.
 You have to know your students.
 So it’s better to start easier rather than too challenging.

 Because it was just the two of us, Gunner wanted to write and we worked together to write the story on the left.
 We discussed when to use capital letters at the beginning of sentences, capitalizing names, using magic e in the word Luke, periods at the ends of sentences, contractions, sounds of /sh/, /ing/ and /ea/, etc.

 Pacing is the key here.
 You have to move at a pace that works well for your students.
 Enough to gently challenge, but not enough to shut them down.
 And trying to incorporate too many new skills too quickly will do that.
-Being too harsh, expecting too much or not modeling and scaffolding your instruction will also do that.
+Being too harsh, expecting too much, or not modeling and scaffolding your instruction will also do that.
 Remember, young and tender learners.

 I added binder covers so that you could hole punch the writing activities and add them to individual student binders.
 This would be a great way to create Student Writing Binders.
 The Writing Binders would show a forward progression in each student’s writing … like a portfolio.
 They could also be used in Centers.
 Students could use the binders to go back and read their stories individually, or read their stories to each other, or even work on rewriting and maybe add to stories they’d written in the past.